 Note that the culprit here was not the Google Plus commenting system but my mistake of removing the existing comments from the blog post.

-One thing which this case-study made clear is the fact that comments definitely affect the ranking of your blog posts.
+One thing which this case-study made clear was the fact that comments definitely affect the ranking of your blog posts.

 Note: Here at ShoutMeLoud, I have deleted over 4000+ comments from old posts which were pointless and not related to the post topics.
-Initially I was little unsure of my actions, but over the time it turned out to be a great step.
-Manually removing old, useless comments is a tedious task, but once again it can be important to good blog management in the long-run.
+Initially, I was a little unsure of my actions, but over time it turned out to be a great step.
+Manually removing old, useless comments is a tedious task, but it’s very important for good blog management in the long-run.

 The comments on your blog have a significant impact on the ranking of your blog posts, and it is well worth your effort to encourage users to comment.

-Also, be sure to analyse your top ranking posts and try to learn whether there is any relationship between the number of comments and the traffic on the post.
+Also, be sure to analyze your top ranking posts and try to learn whether there is any relationship between the number of comments and the traffic received on the post.

-Feel free to share your observations with me in the comment section!
+Feel free to share your observations with me in the comments section!
+(Relevant comments only!)

-Also, if you find the information in this post to be useful, be sure to share it with your friends on Facebook, Twitter and Google Plus.
+Also, if you find the information in this post to be useful, be sure to share this post with your friends on Facebook, Twitter, and Google Plus!